pinkfrangipani/SWEN303/project-report.md

 #### During Interview

 Do you have any questions about the prototype?
 No, seems pretty straightfoward

 Tell us how did you feel when you were testing the prototype?
 Um, I felt curious, in some places I felt a little confused, but I thought that it was more to do with that it was just a prototype, that the interactions weren’t fully implemented, but I got the general gist of it, I felt good, mostly good

 On a scale from 1 - 5, rate your experience in testing the prototype, where 1 is very negative, 3 is neutral, and 5 is very positive.
 I’d say 4

 What are some parts of the prototype that you thought it was difficult to do or was not clear?
-Um, I thought that, It wasn’t entirely clear when creating a questions, you shouldn’t be able to When editing the text, it shouldn’t be possible to select the answer, because its easy to select the wrong one I felt like the questions could have been smaller so that they fit on one page, instead of needing to scroll down, cause I didn’t see them initially
+Um, I thought that, It wasn’t entirely clear when creating a questions, you shouldn’t be able to
+When editing the text, it shouldn’t be possible to select the answer, because its easy to select the wrong one
+I felt like the questions could have been smaller so that they fit on one page, instead of needing to scroll down, cause I didn’t see them initially
 All the options on one screen

 What are some parts of the prototype that you thought it was easy or clear?
-I thought the way that you can answer and browse questions was clear I thought the creation, browsing, the quiz, it was clear most of the time I liked everything else aside from those (two that were unclear)
+I thought the way that you can answer and browse questions was clear
+I thought the creation, browsing, the quiz, it was clear most of the time
+I liked everything else aside from those (two that were unclear)

 If the prototype was fully functional, would you use this system for revising course material?
 Why or why not?
 I would, with the caveat that it would have to be widely used, if it was adopted by teachers or tutors as well as students, it would be a good platform because there would already be questions
 If there wasn’t much content it wouldn’t be very useful

 #### User 3

 ##### During Testing

 Okay, cool (logging in)
 Oh, I see (answering a question)
 Rate a question? (checking what Jane said)
 Oh okay (rating the question)
 Sorry, could you repeat that?
-(Please input the shown fields) Oh I’ve messed up
+(Please input the shown fields)
+Oh I’ve messed up
 I’m not sure what you mean by shown fields
 Ah yep (click the show image button)
 I’m struggling with this, sorry
 I’m not sure what I’m meant to achieve, sorry
 Ah okay so you’ve put a picture in

 #### During Interview

 Do you have any questions about the prototype?
 None that come to mind

 Tell us how did you feel when you were testing the prototype?
 Quite calm and relaxed, bit unsure what to do at the last part, it was unclear

 On a scale from 1 - 5, rate your experience in testing the prototype, where 1 is very negative, 3 is neutral, and 5 is very positive.
-4 It’s definitely more pleasant to navigate than the old PeerWise, it wasn’t perfect obviously, Maybe making the create a question part more immediately obvious might make it
+4 It’s definitely more pleasant to navigate than the old PeerWise, it wasn’t perfect obviously,
+Maybe making the create a question part more immediately obvious might make it

 What are some parts of the prototype that you thought it was difficult to do or was not clear?
 Create a question was unclear what I was doing, but I did gloss over it, I’m not the best at taking in a lot of information at once
 If I was feeling more focused

 What are some parts of the prototype that you thought it was easy or clear?
-The starting quiz part, it was quite cool, a big start button where you’d expect it to be, The cards at the top it and slides was a lot of information at once, Generate and browsing, my brain was expecting just browsing quizzes, maybe make generation a separate thing
+The starting quiz part, it was quite cool, a big start button where you’d expect it to be,
+The cards at the top it and slides was a lot of information at once,
+Generate and browsing, my brain was expecting just browsing quizzes, maybe make generation a separate thing

 If the prototype was fully functional, would you use this system for revising course material?
 Why or why not?
 Personally, if I did revise, I would use it, but personally I don’t revise or do assignments, but someone who is into that I’d imagine it would be quite a useful tool

 ## Updated prototype based on user testing <a name="updates"></a>

 Through analysing our usability test results.
-We saw three key points that we could update our prototype with and made issues on the GitLab repo:
+We saw three key points that we could update our prototype with and made issues on the GitLab repo. :

-1. Quiz feature - Too much information on a single page
+### 1. Quiz feature - Too much information on a single page

+Severity Rating: 2 - Minor usability problem: fixing this should be given low priority

 https://gitlab.ecs.vuw.ac.nz/course-work/swen303/2021/project1/t13/peerwise-project/-/issues/6

 - An issue we found was that users were having difficulty in interpreting the quiz page and knowing the distinction between quiz generation and browsing pre-made quizzes.
 This was because the quiz generation page was a bit too busy with the question generation at the top and question browsing at the bottom.
 During testing, we were only testing for quiz browsing and selection.
 This was actually indirectly testing the user in following instructions rather than utilising the system itself.
 This meant that we had to separate these two quiz related functions separately so we test the system and not the user.